Dhruvin4530/multi-tier-architecture-terraform/README.md

 * Change the dynamodb table name as per yours to the `provider.tf` file

 * Edit `terraform.tfvars` as per your need.

+* This code will fetch the database password from AWS secrets manager so, you need to store your password with db_password key in AWS secrets manager.

 * This repository contains 2 workflow.
 One will trigger on every pull request which will validate the terraform code & one will trigger on commit in main branch which will deploy the changes.